dits-family-cookbook/dits-family-cookbook.github.io/recipes/canning/zucchini-relish.md

 # Directions

 1. Toss zucchini and onion with salt.
 Refrigerate overnight.
 In the morning rinse with cold water and drain.
-1. Mix mustard, celery seed, tumeric and black pepper.
+1. Mix mustard, celery seed, turmeric and black pepper.
 1. In a pot heat vinegar, sugar, spices, chopped pepper and zucchini/onion mixture.
 1. Simmer for approximately 20 minutes - until vegetables are tender.
-1. Put in freezer containers and freeze or spoon into sterelized jars and process 25 minutes in hot water bath.
+1. Put in freezer containers and freeze or spoon into sterilized jars and process 25 minutes in hot water bath.
 1. Makes about 14 - 1 cup jars.